Zest-studi-o/P01-Allotment-gardens/TESTING.md

 I used Lighthouse within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.
 This test was run thorough different devices which returned different results.
-For this project I focused on achieving 100% in accesibility as instructed.
+For this project I focused on achieving 100% in accessibility as instructed.
 This is achieved in all pages.

 ### Desktop Results